The views expressed by the host on this program documented to be almost always right 98.5% of the time.

 I will tell you this.

-If McCain comes out and supports permanent tax, and it's going to be a tough one for him, because the media hates tax cuts, permanent, temporary, any.
+If McCain comes out and supports permanent tax, that's going to be a tough one for him because the media hates tax cuts, permanent, temporary, any.

 Well, we understand what he's doing.

-Now he's got a it's uh it's a real risk uh denouncing Feingold because one half of the campaign finance reform bill, um, or the the other chief sponsor was fine uh fine gold.
+Now, it's a real risk denouncing Feingold because one half of the campaign finance reform bill, their chief sponsor, was Feingold.

-I uh I will bet you that uh he makes uh series of public moves that will um uh make it appear as though he's moving closer and closer to Bush.
+I will bet you that he makes a series of public moves that will make it appear as though he's moving closer and closer to Bush.

 He wants his campaign team.

-Uh if he comes out for permanent tax cuts, the disconsider him permanent until I win tax cuts.
+If he comes out for permanent tax cuts, just consider him permanent until I win tax cuts.

 There's no such thing as permanent anything in Washington except Social Security, Medicare, and Medicaid.